andrewabela/TelegramGoogleFindMyTools/README.md

 This repository includes some useful tools that reimplement parts of Google's Find My Device Network.
 Note that the code of this repo is still very experimental.

 ### What's possible?
-Currently, it is possible to query Find My Device trackers and Android devices, read out their E2EE keys, and decrypt encrypted locations sent from the Find My Device network.
+Currently, it is possible to query Find My Device trackers and Android devices, read out their E2EE keys, and decrypt encrypted locations sent from the Find My Device network through a Telegram bot.
 You can also send register your own ESP32- or Zephyr-based trackers, as described below.

 ### How to use
 - All packages in requirements.txt need to be installed: `pip install -r requirements.txt`
 - The latest version of Google Chrome needs to be installed on your system.
+- Copy the file ".env.example" to ".env" and fill in telegram_api_key.
+- Run [Telegram/get_chat_id.py](Telegram/get_chat_id.py) to get the chat ID of the Telegram chat you want to use and add it to the .env file.
-- You can try out this code by running [main.py](main.py): `python main.py`
+- You can try out this code by running [main.py](main.py): `python main.py` or `docker compose up`

 ### Known Issues
 - There seem to be issues with the package "undetected-chromedriver" not detecting Chrome on Windows and ARM Linux. macOS is working fine.